Nishan Madushka: Youth career

 On 10th February 2023, second unofficial test match against England Lions, Madushka scored his 11th first class century.
 He scored 100 runs from 125 deliveries hitting 16 boundaries and one six.
 Finally the match ended draw.

+On 6th June 2023, second unofficial ODI match against South Africa A team, Madushka scored his third List A century.
+While chasing down 175 runs, he scored unbeaten 107 runs from 85 deliveries hitting 13 boundaries and two sixes.
+Finally Sri Lanka A team successfully chased down the target in 29th over and won the match by 7 wickets.

 International career

 In February 2023, Madushka was named in Sri Lanka's Test squad for their series against New Zealand.
 He made his Test debut in the second Test on 17 March 2023.

+On 27th of April 2023, the match against Ireland Madushka scored his maiden test century, which later converted into a double hundred.
+He scored 205 runs from 339 deliveries hitting 22 boundaries and one six.
+Finally, Sri Lanka won the match and the series.